PLxGuardTM Drug Delivery Platform

-Even if reflux occurs and the API and lipidic excipients return to the stomach, they reassemble into the complex, limiting direct stomach contact, helping to reduce GI injury.
+Even if reflux occurs and the API and lipidic excipients return to the stomach, they reassemble into the complex, limiting direct stomach contact, helping to reduce local GI injury.

-This drug delivery platform is intended to reliably release APIs in the duodenum and decrease exposure to the stomach, which is the most susceptible part of the GI tract to NSAID-induced acute gastric injury.
+This drug delivery platform is intended to reliably release APIs in the duodenum and decrease exposure to the stomach, which is the most susceptible part of the GI tract to NSAID-induced local gastric injury.